Volgapeter87/Swiggy-Restaurant-Recommendation-System/README.md

 Execution Time Comparison

-In production systems, additional metrics like Precision@K, Recall@K, and NDCG can be used.
+In production systems, additional metrics such as:

+Precision@K

+Recall@K

+NDCG

+can be used.

 🖥 Streamlit Application Logic
 Case 1: No Filters Applied